 The Statewide Maternity and Neonatal Clinical Network (SMNCN) provides expert clinical advice and leadership to Queensland Health on maternity and neonatal care, services and improvement.

 The SMNCN is a multidisciplinary network of more than 3000 members including statewide clinicians, consumers and healthcare leaders in both public and private sectors.
-The Steering Committee is chaired by Associate Professor Rebecca Kimble, Pre-eminent staff specialist Obstetrics and Gynaecology, Royal Brisbane and Women’s Hospital.
+The Steering Committee is Co-Chaired by Dr Peter Ganter, Clinical Director Obstetrics & Gynaecology, Women and Newborn Services, Royal Brisbane and Womens' Hospital and Amanda Ostrenski, Midwifery Nursing Director, Women’s & Children’s Division, Logan Beaudesert Health Service.

 To improve maternity and neonatal care and services throughout Queensland the SMNCN collaborates with Queensland Maternal and Perinatal Quality Council (QMPQC), Child and Youth Clinical Network, Rural and Remote Clinical Network, the Patient Safety and Quality Improvement Service, the Office of the Chief Nursing and Midwifery Officer and other teams throughout Queensland Health.